razor-network/oracle-node/README.md

           },
 ```

-- Additional jobs tha you want to add to a collection should be added in `custom jobs` field with their respective URLs and selectors.
+- Additional jobs that you want to add to a collection should be added in `custom jobs` field with their respective URLs and selectors.

 In the above example for the collection `ethCollectionMean`, new custom job having URL `https://api.lunarcrush.com/v2?data=assets&symbol=ETH` is added.
 ```